Palazzo Della Rovere

-Palazzo Della Rovere is a palace in Rome, Italy, facing Via della Conciliazione.
+Palazzo Della Rovere (Palace of the Della Rovere family) is a palace in Rome, Italy, facing Via della Conciliazione.
 It is also known as Palazzo dei Penitenzieri.

 History

 The construction of the palace was started in 1480 by cardinal Domenico della Rovere, a relative of Pope Sixtus IV della Rovere, perhaps under the design of the Florentine architect Baccio Pontelli.
 The palazzo was built between 1480 and 1490 on the south side of Piazza Scossacavalli, destroyed in 1937 together with the spina di Borgo; Pontelli modelled it closely on the architectural style of Palazzo Venezia, the most important building in 15th century Rome.
 Five halls of the piano nobile, with important frescoes and ceilings, are now the official reception rooms of the Equestrian Order of the Holy Sepulchre of Jerusalem.

-The current name was added during the reign of pope Alexander VII, who moved here the confessors working in Saint Peter's Basilica, known as penitenzieri.
+The current name was added during the reign of Pope Alexander VII, who moved here the confessors working in Saint Peter's Basilica, known as penitenzieri.
 It formerly housed the Hotel Columbus and it is still the headquarters of the Order of the Holy Sepulchre.
+The Four Seasons hotel chain is the new tenant of the palace.